FT FinToolSuite

 Personal Inflation Basket Calculator

-Build your own spending basket and compare it to official CPI
+Build your own spending basket and estimate your personal inflation rate

 Choose how many years you want to model (1–30).